fiveisgreen/gptLong-commandline/README.md

 * -v --version  print version.

 ## Setup
 gpte command calls a file difference tool, which can be Meld, vimdiff, or diff.
 I recommend installing [Meld](https://meld.app/).
-You then have to
+Then have to set the location of the Meld executable in api/gpt\_command\_prompt\_edit\_loop.py on line 12.

 `git clone https://github.com/fiveisgreen/gptLong-commandline.git`

+`cd gptLong-commandline`

 Get your [OpenAI API key](https://platform.openai.com/account/api-keys) ready and call the setup script.

-`cd gptLong-commandline`

 In bash: